- Written by MADISON FARKAS MADISON FARKAS

 As a person with a disability, Salvani is exactly who Challenger Park is meant for.
 The park bills itself as an accessible, barrier-free recreation facility where, according to its mission statement, "everyone can play."
 While this may be true of the park itself, a lack of direct public transit is creating some serious barriers for the people and organizations trying to use it.

 Challenger Park opened its doors in 2005.
 It is located on the corner of McKnight Boulevard and Métis Trail, two of northeast Calgary's major freeways.
-According to its executive director James Zackowski, it is the only recreation facility of its kind in Calgary — "the only facility that was built to be barrier-free," he says.
+According to its executive director James Zackowski, it is the only recreation facility of its kind in Calgary — "the only facility that was built to be barrier-free," he said.

 Alongside an inclusive playground and wide plaza with a shaded picnic area, there is also a baseball diamond, tennis courts, a football and soccer field, and a running track.